PierreNabil/Mancala_AI/README.md

  - With Stealing
  - Without Stealing

-The Game and it's AI are Implemented Entirely from scratch in python.
+The Game and its AI are implemented entirely from scratch in python.
 The AI uses [minimax](https://en.wikipedia.org/wiki/Minimax) with [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) where the depth of the tree search is given by this formula: